We recognise that crime reduction and prevention is not the sole responsibility of the Police, but requires a partnership with the whole community.

-It is well recognised that crime reduction and prevention is more effective when done collaboratively, using a combination of measures that are tailored to local circumstances.
+It is recognised that crime reduction and prevention is more effective when done collaboratively, using a combination of measures that are tailored to local circumstances.

 Community safety achievements